Tetraslam/FishFriendly/README.md

 # FishFriendly
-A web app that gamifies replacing everyday objects with ocean-friendly alternatives.
+A desktop app that gamifies replacing everyday objects with ocean-friendly alternatives.
 Built for DeepDiveHacks!

 ## Cards
 ### Kitchen